lmflaffitte/auto_moc/README.txt

 Run the AutoMoc.py Script:

 $cd tools/auto_moc
-$python automoc.py
+$sudo python automoc.py

-Run the script in the background
+Run the script in the background, output to log file, and remove buffering
-$nohup python automoc.py
+$sudo nohup python3.7 -u automoc.py > output.log

 Cancel the script that's running in the background
 $killall python